Responding to negative reviews is a key step towards creating a positive online reputation for your business.

 Don’t be defensive

-It’s natural to get upset as soon as you spot a negative review, but, responding in an aggressive tone is something that you must avoid.
-There are high chances of your response spiralling into a viral post on social media.
+It’s natural to get upset as soon as you spot a negative review, but, responding to negative reviews in an aggressive tone is something that you must avoid.
+There are high chances of your response spiraling into a viral post on social media.

 Avoid taking the defensive route and empathize with the customer.
 Even if the complaint is unfounded, avoid sound rude.